Name: Maya Camille Winters

 What does a typical day look like for you?

-Next training goal: I have my sights on victory at the Arnold in February/March.
-Also, I’m eyeing up 500# Deadlift (from afar)– it’s time!
+I have my sights on victory at the Arnold.
+Also, I’m eyeing up the 500-pound Deadlift (from afar).
+It’s time!